zichy/vicco/README.md

 # vicco

-vicco is brutalist linkblog software contained in a single PHP file.
+vicco is brutalist blog software contained in a single PHP file.

 ## Features

 * Responsive layout
 * Web interface to publish, edit, and delete posts
+* Can be used as linklog
 * Text formatting
 * Atom feed
 * No ActivityPub support